Skip to main content Skip to navigation

 Treasury has also launched a consultation on “token mapping” to properly define what rights different crypto tokens provide to holders, which will then inform how they are regulated in corporate and tax law.

-Impact of Russian Sanctions
+Impact of Russian sanctions

 These proposed reforms are particularly timely as global discussions continue around crypto sanctions evasion, following Russia’s invasion of Ukraine.